Ermengol VI: Life

-Armengol collaborated with Alfonso the Battler in the 1118 capture of Zaragoza and in the expedition of Alfonso VII the Emperor, of whom he was his mayordomo mayor, against Almería in 1147.
+Ermengol collaborated with Alfonso the Battler in the 1118 capture of Zaragoza and in the expedition of Alfonso VII the Emperor, for whom he served as mayordomo mayor, against Almería in 1147.
+In 1146, he was one of the commanders of Alfonso's army at the battle of Albacete.
 In 1133, Ermengol ceded Andorra to the Bishop of Urgell.
 He had good relations with the House of Barcelona and he accompanied Raymond Berenguer IV to Provence in 1144.
-In 1149, he assisted Raymond Berenguer in the conquest and repopulation of Lleida, receiving one-third of the city which was thenceforward of his dominion.
+In 1149, he assisted Raymond Berenguer in the conquest and repopulation of Lleida, receiving one-third of the city, which was thenceforward part of his dominion.

-He was a patron of several religious establishments, including Solsona Cathedral as well as the Monastery of Santa María de Retuerta in Valladolid which had been founded by his father-in-law, Pedro Ansurez.
+He was a patron of several religious establishments, including Solsona Cathedral as well as the Monastery of Santa María de Retuerta in Valladolid, which had been founded by his father-in-law, Pedro Ansúrez.

-On 24 March 1144, Count Ermengol drafted his will and named several executors, including his wife Elvira and his father-in-law, Count Rodrigo González de Lara.
+On 24 March 1144, Count Ermengol drafted his will and named several executors, including his wife Elvira and his father-in-law Count Rodrigo González de Lara.
 Even though he asked to be buried at Solsona Cathedral, when he died in the Kingdom of Castile on 20 June 1154, he was buried at the Monastery of Santa María de Valbuena, founded by his sister Stephanie, the widow of Fernando García de Hita and Rodrigo González de Lara.

 Marriages and issue

-Before August 1126, he married Arsenda de Cabrera, daughter of Guerau II de Cabrera, first viscount of Ager, and sister of Ponce Giraldo de Cabrera.
-They divorced and she married as her second husband Galcerán de Sales, son of Arnaldo Iohannis, with whom she had a son, also named Galcerán de Sales, who died with his half-brother, Ermengol VII.
+Before August 1126, Ermengol married Arsenda de Cabrera, daughter of Guerau II de Cabrera, first Viscount of Àger, and sister of Ponce Giraldo de Cabrera.
+They divorced and she married as her second husband Galcerán de Sales, son of Arnaldo Iohannis, with whom she had a son, also named Galcerán de Sales, who died with his half-brother Ermengol VII.
 Ermengol and Arsenda were the parents of: